christina-ml/student-app-be-nw-copy/README.md

 ## 3-1-23 TODOs
 X 1.
 Set up a database schema and create students and grades tables WITH INDEXES X 2.
 Seed the students and grades tables with data
-3. Update the query layer to fetch data from the database (not json)
-4. Update the controller layer to use the queries correctly (if needed)
+X 3.
+Update the query layer to fetch data from the database (not json) X 4.
+Update the controller layer to use the queries correctly (if needed)
 5. Clean up
 - delete old json files
 - remove /tests endpoint